 - a.
-Participate in the development of the three-year plan stating the goals, objectives, and funding priorities for Title II funds. - b.
-Participate in the development of the R/ED Plan to address ethnic and racial disparities in the juvenile justice system. - c.
-Advise the Governor and legislature on matters concerning juvenile justice. - d.
-Obtain input from juveniles in the system through different outreach methods. - e.
-Review and comment on grant proposals and monitor programs. - f.
-Understand the flow of the juvenile justice system in Wisconsin. - q.
+Administer the Commission by meeting regularly, maintaining attendance and adequate membership. - b.
+Participate in the development of the three-year plan stating the goals, objectives, and funding priorities for Title II funds. - c.
+Participate in the development of the R/ED Plan to address ethnic and racial disparities in the juvenile justice system. - d.
+Advise the Governor and legislature on matters concerning juvenile justice. - e.
+Obtain input from juveniles in the system through different outreach methods. - f.
+Review and comment on grant proposals and monitor programs. - g.
+Understand the flow of the juvenile justice system in Wisconsin. - h.
 Complete Ethics for Public Officials and Public Records trainings.

-1 The Additional Resources Section of this handbook provides additional information on the core requirements.
+&lt;sup>1 The Additional Resources Section of this handbook provides additional information on the core requirements.